What'll it be? Blue, pink, yellow or silver? (Amazon)(Amazon)

 I tend to hold onto my tech for a while — some might say too long.
 I'm still mourning my classic iPod from 2009.
 If your tablet's more of a glorified coaster these days, it might be time for an upgrade.
 With the newest iPad set to drop on March 12, prices on the now-previous model have taken a dip — right now, the 10th-gen Apple iPad is $80 off, bringing it down to just $269.
 Whether you're streaming, working or doomscrolling, this deal is a solid excuse to finally level up.

-Never fight with your family over outlets again.
-This electrifying gadget boasts five AC outlets and four USB ports, enough for everyone to charge their devices all at once.
-Oh, and it's much sleeker than having a power strip on your floor.
+Make fighting with your family members over power outlets a thing of the past, courtesy of this electrifying gadget.
+It's equipped with five AC outlets and four USB ports, enough for everyone to charge their iPads, iPhones, MacBooks (you get the picture) all at once.
+Oh, and it's so much sleeker than having a power strip on your floor — and you won't have to worry about tripping over it.

 Ready for some Apple picking?
-Yes, we realize it's not fall, but you'll want to pluck this bad boy from the ol' Amazon tree and add it to your cart because it's currently down to its all-time lowest price — and this is the most recent version of this model!
+Yes, we realize it's not fall, but you'll want to pluck this bad boy from the ol' Amazon tree and add it to your cart because it's currently down to its all-time lowest price — and this is the most recent version!
+As the unofficial Goldilocks of tech (less bulky than a laptop but larger than a smartphone), this tablet keeps you connected on the go or at home, and you can use it for everything from reading books to taking notes to watching videos.

 Hear ye, hear ye!
 Sales on Apple laptops are rare, but we've got a sweet one for ya.
 This 2022 MacBook Air is currently sitting pretty at a record-low price.
 It's selling fast, so don't be surprised if the stock runs out before everyone that wants one of these is able to click "Buy now."
 More than 2,300 people have left a five-star rating on this beauty, and for good reason.